fabric8-launcher/launcher-application/README.md

         export LAUNCHER_MISSIONCONTROL_OPENSHIFT_PASSWORD=<pass>
       ```

+4. Testing setup

+   * Make sure you refer to a trust store used for Service Virtualization tests:
+     ```
+     export LAUNCHER_TESTS_TRUSTSTORE_PATH=${PWD}/services/git-service-impl/src/test/resources/hoverfly/hoverfly.jks
+     ```

-4. (Optional) Ensure from the previous steps all environment variables are properly set up and sourced into your terminal:
+5. (Optional) Ensure from the previous steps all environment variables are properly set up and sourced into your terminal:

 For instance, in a Unix-like environment you may like to create a `launcher-missioncontrol-env.sh` file to hold the following; this may be executed using `source launchpad-missioncontrol-env.sh`: